Monitor SQL Server Managed Backup to Windows Azure

 Database Mail is required to use this functionality.
 For more information, about how to enable DB Mail for the instance of SQL Server, see Configure Database Mail.

 SQL Server Agent Alert System properties should be set to use Database Mail.

 Policy Based Management: Two policies are set to monitor backup health: Smart Admin System Health Policy, and the Smart Admin User Action Health Policy.
 The Smart Admin System Health Policy evaluates critical errors like lack of or invalid SQL Credentials, connectivity errors and reports the health of the system.
 These typically require a manual action to correct the underlying issue.
 The Smart Admin User Action Health Policy evaluates warnings such as corrupted backups, and such.
 These may not require any action but just a warning of an event.
-It is expected that such issues will be automatically taken care of by SQL Server Managed Backup to Windows Azure agent.
+It is expected that such issues will be automatically taken care of by SQL Server Managed Backup to Microsoft Azure agent.

 SQL Server Agent Job: The notification is performed using a SQL Server Agent job that has three job steps.
-In the first job step it detects to see whether SQL Server Managed Backup to Windows Azure is configured for a database or instance.
-If it finds SQL Server Managed Backup to Windows Azure enabled and configured, it executes the second step: executes a PowerShell cmdlet that assess the health status by evaluating the SQL Server policy based management policies.
+In the first job step it detects to see whether SQL Server Managed Backup to Microsoft Azure is configured for a database or instance.
+If it finds SQL Server Managed Backup to Microsoft Azure enabled and configured, it executes the second step: executes a PowerShell cmdlet that assess the health status by evaluating the SQL Server policy based management policies.
 If it finds either an error or warning, it fails which then triggers the third step: The third step sends out an e-mail notification with the error/warning report.
 However this SQL Server Agent job is not enabled by default.
 To enable the e-mail notification job, use the smart_admin.sp_set_backup_parameter system stored procedure.
 The following procedure describes the steps in more detail:

 If Database Mail is not already configured, use the steps described in Configure Database Mail.